-In all instances the Headteacher must be informed.
-If the Headteacher is not available then the DSL should be advised.
+In all instances the Executive Headteacher must be informed.
+If the Executive Headteacher is not available then the Head of School should be advised.

-If the allegation concerns the Headteacher then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.
+If the allegation concerns the Executive Headteacher or the Head of School then the CEO and Chair of the Trust in Aspire must be informed.